-Policy Title: ReproductionUniversity of Copyrighted Materials for Teaching California Policy on Copyright and Fair Use Research
+Policy Title: University of California Policy on Copyright and Fair Use Reproduction of Copyrighted Materials for Teaching and Research

+Responsible Officer: Vice Provost Susan Carlson

+Responsible Office: Academic Personnel and Programs

+Origination Date: April 29, 1986

+Date of this Revision: TBD, 2015

+Scope: Faculty, academic appointees, staff, and students

+Contact: Joanne Miller

+Title: Library Planning Analyst

+Email: joanne.miller@ucop.edu

+Phone: (510) 587-6141

 I. POLICY SUMMARY

-The Policy and Guidelines are intended It is the policy of the University to encourage the legitimate educational use of photocopied materials and to reduce the University's potential liability wide dissemination of information and knowledge for its teaching, research, and public service mission, while also complying with copyright infringement.
-The assumption of the Guidelines is that individual University employees will take responsibility for making the necessary decisions respecting compliance with the law.
-Consequently, it is essential that the Policy and Guidelines be widely distributed and that faculty and staff be made fully aware of their contents.
+The Policy To fulfill its teaching, research, and Guidelines are intended public service mission, it is the policy of the University of California to encourage the legitimate educational broad dissemination and use of photocopied materials and to reduce the University's potential liability for information in accordance with copyright infringement.

+law.
+The assumption of the Guidelines is that individual-University will defend its employees will take responsibility for makingwho use copyrighted materials in an informed, good faith manner and within the necessary decisions respecting compliance with the law.
+Consequently, it is essential that the Policy and Guidelines be widely distributed and that faculty and staff be made fully awarescope of their contents University employment.

 II.
 DEFINITIONS

 Not applicable.